newsraft/newsraft/README.md

 * utilize as few libraries as possible

-* for program this small, use a single programming language
+* use a single programming language

 ## Dependencies